jozefg/blog/posts/2014-07-19-church-tutorial.markdown

 ```

 The especially nice thing about `foldr` is that it doesn't mention
-`List a` in it's too "destruction" functions, all the recursion is
+`List a` in its two "destruction" functions, all the recursion is
 handled in the implementation.

 We can implement CR lists trivially using `foldr`